hamid-m/umn-aem3103-spring2024/_announcements/week-0.md

 date: 2023-01-10
 ---

-1. Welcome to Statics.
+1. Welcome.
-2. There is no discussion on Tuesday, January 17.
+2. Lecture 1 is on Wednesday, January 17.
-3. We'll meet as per the class schedule starting Wednesday, January 18.
+3. Starting with Lecture 2, plan on having a laptop available during class.
+  - If you need assistance securing a suitable laptop for this class, please contact the instructor *asap*.
 {: .fs-5 }